Susan Collett: Early life and career

 Collett began formal arts education in 1980 at the Central Technical School, graduating in 1982.
 She then began studies at the Cleveland Institute of Art, graduating with a B.F.A. in 1986, following with an apprenticeship as studio assistant to American ceramic artist Judith Salomon.

-Working professionally since 2003, Collett maintains a full-time production studio in downtown Toronto where she creates large-scale clay sculpture and monoprints.
+Since 2003, Collett has operated a studio in Toronto, focusing on large-scale clay sculpture and monoprints.
 Her ceramic work employs paper clay and nichrome wire substrate.
 Her monoprints are made from plates of stitched industrial-grade copper.

 Career

-Collett's work has been featured in the 2013 Toronto International Art Fair, SOFA exhibitions in Miami, Chicago and New York, Gyeonggi International Ceramic Biennale 2009 Korea and the Taiwan Ceramics Biennale 2012.
+Collett exhibited at the Toronto International Art Fair (2013) and at SOFA exhibitions in Miami, Chicago, and New York.
+Gyeonggi International Ceramic Biennale 2009 Korea and the Taiwan Ceramics Biennale 2012.

 In 2009, Collett was invited by the Ceramic Artists Association of Israel to conduct a master workshop in Neot HaKikar near the Dead Sea, as well as exhibiting at the Gardiner Museum of Ceramic Art, China Academy of Art, and Concordia University.
-Her work has appeared in Ceramic Review, Ceramic Art & Perception, and Canadian Art.
-Collett is recognized as a contributor to Canadian Studio Ceramic practice, as well as for her contributions to development in ceramic technique.
+Collett's work has been reviewed in publications such as Ceramic Review and Canadian Art.
+Collett's work is included in the permanent collections of the Gardiner Museum and the Montreal Museum of Fine Arts.
+Her technical process involves the use of paper clay and nichrome wire substrates.